vue-printables/vue-printables/README.md

 # Vue Printables

-A powerful Vue.js library that leverages Fabric.js to make custom product design and customization effortless.
-Vue Printables provides three essential composables for building interactive canvas-based design tools.
+Vue Printables is a set of Vue 3 composables and utilities for building **print-ready design editors** using [Fabric.js](http://fabricjs.com/).
+It’s perfect for creating T-shirt designers, custom mug editors, poster creators, and more — all inside your Vue app.

 ## Features

+With Vue Printables, you can:

-- 🎨 **Canvas Management** - Easy canvas initialization and control
+- **Canvas Management** - Initialize and control canvases
+- **Design Area Control** - Define dynamic design areas with optional clip paths
-- 📝 **Text Manipulation** - Add, edit, and style text elements
+- **Text Manipulation** - Add, edit, and style text elements
-- 🖼️ **Image Handling** - Upload, resize, and position images
+- **Image Handling** - Upload, resize, and position images
-- 🎯 **Design Area Control** - Configurable printable areas with clipping
-- 🔧 **TypeScript Support** - Full type safety and IntelliSense
+- **JSON Support** - Import/export designs as JSON
+- **Image Exporting** - Export high-resolution, print-ready images

 ## Quick Start